Buckle up: What to watch as impeachment trial takes off

 “I’m going to be stuck in Washington for God knows how long,” Sen. Bernie Sanders told supporters in Des Moines Monday night.

-What to watch — and whom — when the trial gets underway around 1 p.m.
+What — and whom — to watch when the trial gets underway around 1 p.m.
 EST Tuesday:

 GROUND RULES